qnano/drift-estimation/README.md

 Build from source (tested on windows and linux)
 -----------------------------------------------
+DISCLAIMER: My cmake file was created entirely by trial and error, please let me know if I'm doing something weird.

 - On Windows, install cmake and make sure it is available in the path.
 Then, run build_windows.bat
 - On Linux (tested on Ubuntu 20.04):
   - Install CUDA from the nVidia website.
 Install cmake and use "cmake .", followed by "make" in the repository root.